Sreyas-Sreelal/malluscript/README.md

     * `അഡ്രസ്_താടാ`

 ### Datatypes and Storage
-Malluscript is not strictly type safe.The language,currently,supports only integers and string literals as datatypes.
+Malluscript is not strictly type-safe.The language, currently, supports only integers and string literals as datatypes.

-Inorder to declare a variable
+In order to declare a variable
 ```
 pwoli_sadhanam variable_name
 ```